 This would be an easy recipe to cut in half with a smaller baking dish.

-The bars should be refrigerated for storage and should be good for a few days.
+The bars should be refrigerated for storage and should be good for 3-4 days.
 I’m not convinced that these would freeze well.

 Preheat oven to 350 degrees.
 Prep a 9 by 13 baking dish.
 Give it a light brush of butter then cover the bottom with parchment paper.